-To begin the application process for a consent of encroachment, it is advisable to first call Vicky Reha 327-5245 to see if building in the respective easement is at all possible.
-If so, you will need to come into our offices at 1200 Madison Ave., Suite 100, with a site plan that shows the easement and the location of the proposed fence or structure, and speak with an infrastructure project manager.
+To begin the application process for an encroachment, you will need to come into our office and speak with an Infrastructure Project Compliance Analyst at 1200 Madison Ave., Suite 100, with a site plan that shows the easement and/or the location of what and where you are encroaching.